Everything you need to know about Prince Harry and Meghan Markle's royal wedding

 The most celeb-studded royal wedding to date?

-Among the high-profile guests who could attend Harry and Markle's wedding at Windsor Castle are Barack and Michelle Obama, Canadian Prime Minister Justin Trudeau and first lady Sophie Gregoire Trudeau and some of Markle's celebrity friends, including actress Priyanka Chopra and tennis star Serena Williams.
+Among the high-profile guests who could attend Harry and Markle's wedding are some of Markle's celebrity friends, including actress Priyanka Chopra and tennis star Serena Williams.

+Former President Barack Obama and Michelle Obama will not be at the wedding at Windsor Castle, despite speculation they would attend.
+It is unclear whether the Obamas received an invitation but declined to avoid a political distraction.

+Markle and Harry decided against inviting political leaders from the U.K. and abroad to their wedding, meaning President Donald Trump and U.K. Prime Minister Theresa May will not attend.

-Markle has also invited several members of the cast of "Suits," the TV show she starred on for seven seasons, ABC News has learned.
+Markle has though invited several members of the cast of "Suits," the TV show she starred on for seven seasons, ABC News has learned.
 Also expected to attend the wedding ceremony is Elton John, one of Diana’s closest friends who has worked with Harry on AIDs policy.

 Singers Ed Sheeran and Rihanna and members of Coldplay, who have all actively supported Harry's charitable work, could also get invites.